Important Timeline Considerations:

 All funding proposals to the public sector and any proposals that involve human or animal subjects, no matter what type of source, must be processed through ORSP.
 ORSP will ensure that the proposal meets the agency’s guidelines; that the budget is calculated correctly and in compliance with agency and university policies; that cost share commitments, if any, are appropriately documented; that any special compliance issues have been addressed; and that appropriate signatures have been obtained.
 In all cases, CSU policy requires that an authorized representative of the university review and sign all proposals prior to submission.
 The Associate Vice President of Research and Graduate Studies, the Director and the Assistant Director of Research and Sponsored Projects are the individuals authorized to review and sign proposals on behalf of the university.

-A Grant Data Form (GDF) and Conflict of Interest (COI) form must also be completed prior to submitting a proposal.
+A Proposal Approval Form (PAF) and Conflict of Interest (COI) form must also be completed prior to submitting a proposal.

 - Conflict of Interest (.pdf)